rrrene/inch/README.md

 ### Documentation coverage

-Documentation coverage simple looks at all code objects and determines if the found documentation meets a certain threshold.
+Documentation coverage (like it can be found in cane) simply looks at all code objects and determines if the found documentation meets a certain threshold.

 Inch takes a different approach as it aims for "proper documentation" rather than "100% coverage".